Pascoe Vale

 Pascoe Vale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Pascoe Vale statistical area (Lv2) is estimated to be around 19,806 as of Nov 2025.
-This reflects an increase of 1,635 people since the 2021 Census, which reported a population of 18,171 people in Pascoe Vale (SA2).
-The change is inferred from AreaSearch's estimation of the resident population at 19,488 following examination of the latest ERP data release by the ABS on June 2024 and an additional 234 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,977 persons per square kilometer, placing Pascoe Vale in the top 10% of national locations assessed by AreaSearch.
-The area's 9.0% growth since census is within 0.7 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 73.0% of overall population gains during recent periods.
+The population of Pascoe Vale is estimated at around 19,933 as of February 2026.
+This reflects an increase of 1,762 people since the 2021 Census, which reported a population of 18,171.
+The change is inferred from AreaSearch's resident population estimate of 19,488 following examination of ABS ERP data release in June 2024 and an additional 290 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,002 persons per square kilometer, placing Pascoe Vale in the top 10% of national locations assessed by AreaSearch.
+The suburb's 9.7% growth since census is within 0.2 percentage points of the national average (9.9%).
+Population growth was primarily driven by overseas migration contributing approximately 73.0%.

 Frequently Asked Questions - Population